ToxPuro/astaroth/acc-runtime/README.md

 The reduced scalar values can be accessed with `acDeviceGetOutput` or for `Profiles` with the corresponding API functions.

 When the result of the reduction is a `Profile` finalization is automatically included in the execution of the `TaskGraph`.
+For a simple end-to-end test see `test/use-scalar-reduce` and `test/reduce-test`

 ### ComputeSteps
 This feature that only works if MPI is enabled